Wandering dogs and cats

 The City of Darebin has a cat curfew in place - from 7pm to 7am, cats must be confined within their own property boundary.
 Want to know more about our cat curfew?
 See our cat curfew FAQs.

-Whilst cats make wonderful companions for many people, not everybody enjoys their company.
+Cats make wonderful companions for many people, but not everybody enjoys their company.
 Under the Domestic Animals Act 1994, cats must not trespass on private property without permission, at any time.
 Residents may also trap unwanted cats found on their properties.

 We receive several cat nuisance complaints every week.
 Cats may cause nuisance by: